quantumlib/Stim/doc/python_api_reference_vDev.md

 >
 > Args:
 >     repeat_count: The number of times the repeat block's body is supposed to execute.
->     body: The body of the repeat block as a DetectorErrorModel containing the instructions to repeat.
+>     block: The body of the repeat block as a DetectorErrorModel containing the instructions to repeat.
 >
 > Examples:
 >     >>> import stim